xetra11/xetra11/README.md

 # 🚀 Current Project: Barbarus
 A new browser game that follows a new concept of playing together in a virtual society
 ## 👨‍💻 Stack
-- Vue.js Frontend
+- Photon 3
-  - Nuxt.js
+  - Nuxt.js / Vue.js
 - Kotlin Backend
   - Spring Boot
 - Google Cloud Platform Hosting